-Design and early works are now underway for Saudi Arabia’s $5bn Helios Green Fuels project, an industry source tells MEED.
+Design and early works are now underway for the $5bn Helios Green Fuels hydrogen project in Saudi Arabia, an industry source tells MEED.

 This development follows a report in January that the team behind the project has hired Bermuda-based financial advisory and asset management firm Lazard to advise it on the project.